isc-projects/kea/doc/sphinx/kea-messages.rst

     Setting DHCP-DDNS configuration to: %1

 Logged at debug log level 40.
-A debug message issued when the server's DHCP-DDNS settings are changed.
+This debug message is issued when the server's DHCP-DDNS settings are changed.

 DHCPSRV_CFGMGR_CONFIG4_MERGED
 =============================